I Survived The Holocaust. Here's How I Held Onto Hope

 Editor’s note: Some may find some of the descriptions of violence in the following essay and excerpt disturbing.
 Please proceed thoughtfully.

-Below is an essay from Edith Eger, PhD, a psychologist and Holocaust survivor, followed by an excerpt from The Gift: 12 Lessons to Save Your Life, out September 15.
+Below is an essay from Edith Eger, PhD, a psychologist and Holocaust survivor, followed by an excerpt from The Gift: 12 Lessons to Save Your Life, published on 3rd September.
 In the essay and excerpt, Eger discusses surviving a pandemic and Auschwitz, and offers powerful lessons in resilience, grief, and finding hope amid darkness.

 One cold dawn in April, 1944, when I was sixteen, my family and all the Jews of Kassa, Hungary, were rounded up and imprisoned in an old brick factory at the edge of town.
 A few weeks later, we were loaded into a cattle car bound for Auschwitz.
 My parents were murdered in the gas chambers the day we arrived.